Discrepancy bounds for uniformly ergodic Markov chain quasi-Monte Carlo: On the discrepancies of the Markov chain and driver sequence

 \begin{corollary}[Koksma-Hlawka inequality for uniformly ergodic Markov chains] Let us assume that the conditions of Theorem~\ref{thm: est_discr} are satisfied.
 Further let $\a\in[0,1)$ and $M\in(0,\infty)$ and assume that the transition kernel is uniformly ergodic with $(\a,M)$.
-Let $H_1$ denote the space of functions $f:G \to \mathbb{C}$ defined in Appendix~\ref{sec_int_error}.
-Then for all $f \in H_1$ we have
+With a measure $\rho$ on $\R^d$ let $H_1$ denote the space of functions $f:G \to \mathbb{C}$ permitting the representation